-For more windmills, you gotta visit the Zaanse Schans.
-It’s actually free to visit unless you visit some of the (windmill)museums.
-You can visit a wooden shoe museum for example, where you see how the traditional shoes were made!
+For more windmills, you have to visit the Zaanse Schans.
+It’s free to visit unless you enter some of the (windmill)museums.

-You can get to the Zaanse Schans by train (17 min ride, 15 min walk) or by bus 391 (40 min ride), which is the Industrial Heritage Line.
+You can get to the Zaanse Schans by train (17 min ride, 15 min walk) or by bus 391 (40 min ride), the Industrial Heritage Line.